-MCTV was founded in 1996 when citizens and members of the Cable Advisory Board decided that the cable television operator was not enthusiastic about providing local programming.
+MCS was founded in 1996 as Methuen Community Television (MCTV) when citizens and members of the Cable Advisory Board decided that the cable television operator was not enthusiastic about providing local programming.
 They petitioned the Mayor of the City to amend the Cable Television license and create an independent corporation.
 The station would be funded by a fee, paid by the city’s cable subscribers as well as sponsorships from local businesses.
-The Board of Directors would be selected by the Mayor of the City.
+The original Board of Directors was selected by the Mayor of the City.

-In the last few years, MCTV staff and MCTV members have won two national HOMETOWN awards, two Honorable Mentions at the National level, four regional first place awards and nine other regional awards for its programming.
+Since 2004, MCS staff and MCS members have won three national HOMETOWN awards, two Honorable Mentions at the National level, four regional first place awards and 20 other regional awards for its programming.
 In addition, two programs, “Call to Serve” and “The Empty Chair: Exposing Addiction” have been recognized with the Northeast region Alliance for Community Media’s RIKA WELSH COMMUNITY IMPACT award.

-We have also been on the scene of local events including the Santa Parade, State of the City Address, Person of the Year Dinner, and many more.
-MCTV has also provided complete and comprehensive election coverage.
-Every election season since 2003, MCTV produced candidate debates as well as live election night coverage.
+We have also been on the scene of local events including the Santa Parade, State of the City Address, Book of Golden Deeds dinner, Methuen Day and many more.
+MCS has also provided complete and comprehensive election coverage.
+Every election season since 2003, MCS produced candidate debates as well as live election night coverage where possible.

-All citizens of Methuen, 16 years of age or older, are encouraged to become members of MCTV.
+All citizens of Methuen, 16 years of age or older, are encouraged to become members of MCS.
 Junior memberships are open to those 13-16 with a parent or guardian supervising their participation.
-Training classes are at no cost and there is no minimum time commitment.
+Currently, training classes are at no cost and there is no minimum time commitment.
 Don’t just watch television, be a part of it, and learn more about what makes television, what makes Methuen, and more about yourself in the process.